 The Lakewood Plan

 The Lakewood Plan shocked the staid world of local government in 1954.
-The effects multiplied throughout California.
 Today, a quarter of all California cities are Lakewood Plan cities.

-Contracts with Los Angeles County still provide Lakewood’s “big ticket” services: law enforcement, street maintenance, and building safety inspection among them.
+Contracts with Los Angeles County still provide Lakewood’s services – law enforcement, street maintenance, and building safety inspection among them.

 Special districts (not contracts) funded by county-collected property taxes provide fire protection, libraries, and waste water treatment.
 Schools are entirely separate from city government; their funding is controlled by the state.

-Lakewood contracts with private firms for trash collection, traffic signal maintenance, street light maintenance, tree trimming, and street sweeping.
+Lakewood contracts with private firms for information technology management, trash collection, traffic signal maintenance, street light maintenance, tree trimming, and street sweeping.

 Unlike some cities, Lakewood has no special assessment districts for lighting or landscaping.
 Street lighting costs are paid entirely out of the city’s unrestricted revenue.

-Parks, recreation and cultural activities, community development programs, the water utility and general administrative services are provided directly by the city.
+Parks, recreation and cultural activities, community development programs, the city's water utility, and general administrative services are provided directly by the city.

 Lakewood's first contracts with the county were simple.
 For example, sheriff’s law enforcement services were provided in exchange for the new city’s court fines and forfeitures with no additional charge to the city.